 In states such as Montana, Arkansas, Washington, Wisconsin, and others, a finding that an insured was not made whole potentially acts to bar any subrogation claim.
 The case law in these states has developed such that a right of subrogation does not arise until after the injured party is made whole.

 However, in other states, if the insured is not made whole, a proportional reduction rule applies to subrogating insurance companies.
 Rather than requiring every dollar be paid to the injured party until they are compensated, these proportional reduction states allow an insurance carrier to subrogate a claim in order to recover a reduced amount.
-An example of such a state is Ohio.
-Under O.R.C. § 2323.44, if an injured party is not fully compensated, the subrogated insurer’s claim is diminished in the same proportion as the injured party’s interest is diminished.

-Question 4: Can the Made Whole Doctrine can be overridden by policy language?
+Question 4: Can the made whole doctrine can be overridden by policy language?

-There are a number of states where the Made Whole Doctrine is the default rule, meaning that until such time as the insured is made whole, the carrier has no subrogation right.
+There are a number of states where the made whole doctrine is the default rule, meaning that until such time as the insured is made whole, the carrier has no subrogation right.
 However, in some states, the case law has determined that the contractual language of the insurance policy can override the common law rule.
-In Indiana, for instance, the made whole rule may be changed by express and unambiguous language in the policy.

 This ties back to Question 1: it is vital to understand the basis of your subrogation claim.
 If your right of subrogation is rooted in the contractual language of the policy at issue, and there is clear language that the subrogation claim exists without regard to whether the insured is fully compensated, then in some states, like Indiana, the right of subrogation may be upheld even if the insured is not made whole, because the express terms of the contracting parties govern the terms of subrogation.

-Every insurance company has received a letter from a Plaintiff’s attorney stating – with very little explanation or support – that their client has not been made whole, and therefore the law offers no right of subrogation.
+Every insurance company has received a letter from a plaintiff’s attorney stating – with very little explanation or support – that their client has not been made whole, and therefore the law offers no right of subrogation.
 As a subrogation professional, these letters can be difficult to handle.
 Certainly there are cases where a tortfeasor’s full liability policy limit will never fully compensate a person for the level of injury and pain sustained in an automobile collision.
-That said, how can a carrier assess the merits of the claim without some explanation of the type of injury sustained, the total medical bills incurred, and the amount of recovery from the adverse party?
-An insured who sustains a broken bone or requires surgery may not be compensated if the other party has $25,000 in policy limits.

 In this type of situation, it is wise to attempt to evaluate the nature of the claim and the feasibility of the injured party being made whole by assessing all relevant factors.
 Consider the type and severity of injury, the actual bills incurred, and the amount of the settlement funds.
 When it isn’t possible to obtain sufficient information to assess the claim, consider the relevant jurisdiction.
 What is the process to assert or challenge whether the insured is made whole?